 Board of Directors

-Stephanie Nash, Immediate Past President
+Immediate Past President

 Dr. Hsien-Hsien Lei, AmCham CEO

 Prior to AmCham, Hsien was Vice President, Medical and Scientific Affairs, Medtronic Asia Pacific, where she was responsible for the Medtronic Innovation Centers in Japan and Korea, training and education, and the company’s health systems transformation strategy in the region.
-Hsien also has extensive experience in corporate communications, advertising and promotion, and government affairs.
+Hsien has extensive experience in scientific affairs, corporate and healthcare communications, advertising, public relations and government affairs.
 Hsien has lived and worked in the US, Taiwan, Japan, Vietnam, UK, and is now based in Singapore.
-She holds a PhD in Epidemiology from The Johns Hopkins University Bloomberg School of Public Health where she was the recipient of a US National Institutes of Health Cardiovascular Disease Epidemiology Training Grant.
+She holds a BA (with honors) in Human Biology from Stanford University and a PhD in Epidemiology from The Johns Hopkins University Bloomberg School of Public Health where she was the recipient of a US National Institutes of Health Cardiovascular Disease Epidemiology Training Grant.
 Her doctoral thesis explored the genetic epidemiology of end-stage renal disease and type 2 diabetes.
 She completed her post-doctoral fellowship at National Taiwan University Hospital in the Department of Internal Medicine.
-Hsien also holds a BA (with honors) in Human Biology from Stanford University.

-Debra Minnock, AWA President
+Linda Schindler, AWA President